QEF/q-e/CPV/Doc/user_guide.md

 Ballabio (CINECA), Sandro Scandolo (ICTP), Guido Chiarotti, Paolo Focher, and others.
 We quote in particular:

+-   Sergio Orlandini (CINECA) for completing the CUDA Fortran acceleration started by Carlo Cavazzoni

+-   Fabio Affinito and Maruella Ippolito (CINECA) for testing and benchmarking

+-   Ivan Carnimeo and Pietro Delugas (SISSA) for further openACC acceleration

+-   Riccardo Bertossa (SISSA) for extensive refactoring of ensemble dynamics / conjugate gradient part

 -   Federico Grasselli and Riccardo Bertossa (SISSA) for bug fixes, extensions to Autopilot;